 The school's registrar maintains records of student courses and credits and will be given to any school making a student cumulative file request.
-The coursework of prior schools will be indicated as well as the units earned through the Charter School's program.
+The coursework of prior schools will be indicated as well as the units earned through our program.